hibahmad30/AzureOktaFederation/README.md

  <img src="https://i.imgur.com/r36IKV9.png" alt="Mapping Attributes"/>
  <br />
 <br />
-We will test this out by navigating to our Okta application in Entra ID and assigning users to the application: Manage > users and groups > Add user/group
+We will test the authentication by first navigating to our Okta application in Entra ID and assigning users to the application: Manage > users and groups > Add user/group
 <br />
 <br />
 <img src="https://i.imgur.com/519WGJ6.png" alt="Assign Users"/>